input-output-hk/marlowe-cardano/doc/marlowe/tutorials/javascript-embedding.rst

 is not grayed-out, and start writing inside the curly brackets of the provided function definition.

-Let’s say we want to write a contract so that Alice can exchange 1000 Ada with Bob for $100.
+Let's say we want to write a contract so that Alice can exchange 1000 Ada with Bob for $100.

-First let’s calculate the amounts we want to work with of each unit, we can define some numerical constants using const:
+First let's calculate the amounts we want to work with of each unit, we can define some numerical constants using const:

 .. code:: typescript